slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

-- Leaders cannot delegate culture creation, they can delegate culture keeping.
 - Leaders are embassadors of their teams.
-- Proactive Problem Management – Go directly to the source.
+They can delegate culture keeping but not culture creation.
+- If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
+No explicit statements needed.
+If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.
-- Good leaders are leaders that grew up in the hierarchy.
+- Best leaders are leaders that grew up in the hierarchy.
 - People seek leadership because they want autonomy and influence.
 Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.
-- If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
-No explicit statements needed.
-If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.

 > *"Leadership is not about being followed, is about being first."
 -- Dan Munro*